Is a HELOC Right for You?

-There are many reasons that make a HELOC seem a particularly attractive option right now: low interest rates, withdraw only what you need, pay interest only on what you borrow.
+There are many reasons why a HELOC might seem a particularly attractive option right now: low interest rates, use only what you need, pay interest only on what you borrow.

 But a HELOC can be risky.
 Interest could rise over the life of your loan.
 Unhealthy spending and borrowing behaviors could potentially get you in trouble.
 And considering it's your house that's securing the line of credit, applying for a HELOC is something you want to make sure is right for you.

 If you still have questions or concerns, we're always here to help.
 Speak to one of our Real Estate Loan Officers, or check out some of our free online financial education resources.